graphistry/graphistry-cli/docs/connector-management.md

 ### Note

 Ensure that the necessary prerequisites and action-specific arguments are provided when using the script to avoid any errors with the connector management operations.

-This file outlines the basic usage of the provided bash script with examples for creating, updating, deleting, getting, and listing connectors, as well as managing Personal Access Tokens (PATs).
-It also includes a reminder to provide the necessary prerequisites and action-specific arguments when using the script.